 2. Plan for Multiple Paths Through the Site

 Your website isn’t a simple A-to-B line.
 There are lots of ways your customers could move from an entrance to a conversion.
 With B2B audiences, we also know that they have to visit our sites several times before converting.

-A great UX design will think of as many little paths as possible, and plan to keep those visitors flowing toward the end goals.
+A great UX design will think of as many little paths as possible, and plan a logical information architecture to keep those visitors flowing toward the end goals.

 3. Place Menus in Logical Places